davidchua/seng_bot/README.md

 # @seng_bot source code

-This is the source code to @seng_bot, a Telegram Bot that is hosted on AWS Lambda and Amazon API Gateway.
+This is the source code to [@seng_bot](https://telegram.me/seng_bot), an active Telegram Bot that is hosted on AWS Lambda and Amazon API Gateway.

 Its current functions are to: